cloudnode-pro/ts-client/README.md

  - `id` <code>[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)</code> The ID of the subscription.
 Can be used to unsubscribe.
  - `email` <code>[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)</code> The email address of the subscriber
  - `newsletter` <code>[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)</code> The ID of the newsletter that was subscribed to

+<a name="interface-cloudnodeoptions"></a>

+### Interface: `Cloudnode.Options`

+API client options

+ - `baseUrl` <code>[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)</code> The base URL of the API
+ - `autoRetry` <code>[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)</code> Whether to automatically retry requests that fail temporarily.
+If enabled, when a request fails due to a temporary error, such as a rate limit, the request will be retried after the specified delay.
+ - `maxRetryDelay` <code>[number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)</code> The maximum number of seconds that is acceptable to wait before retrying a failed request.
+This requires `autoRetry` to be enabled.
+ - `maxRetries` <code>[number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)</code> The maximum number of times to retry a failed request.
+This requires `autoRetry` to be enabled.

 <a name="interface-cloudnodepaginateddatat"></a>